abdrahmansoltan/Learning-Notes/Frontend/TypeScript/2-TS-Types.md

 ### Class Access Modifiers

-used to declare how accessible a variable should be from outside the class (They're only available in Typescript and not in Javascript)
+They're used to declare how accessible a variable should be from outside the class (They're only available in `Typescript` and not in `Javascript`)

+> **Why use access modifiers?** They're used to control the access to the class properties and methods, and to prevent other developers from accessing or modifying the properties in a way that could break the class.

 - **Modifiers:**
   ![access modifiers](./img/class-modifiers-1.png)